-Whether you’re familiar with it or not, palm oil is one of the world’s most popular vegetable oils.
+Whether you’re aware of it or not, palm oil is one of the world’s most popular vegetable oils.
 Although it’s fairly cheap, it comes at a much larger cost to the environment.
-The fact that palm oil has been linked to environmental destruction, animal endangerment and even human rights violations may be enough to convince you to start reading labels, and stop buying products that contain palm oil.
+The fact that palm oil has been linked to environmental destruction, animal endangerment, and even human rights violations may be enough to convince you to start reading labels and avoid palm oil altogether.

 1. Palm Oil Is Not Healthy